Quantum $z=2$ Lifshitz criticality in one-dimensional interacting fermions

+Therefore one has to consider two types of coupling constants in the symmetric potential.
+For example, one may expand one potential term $u_{+-+-}$,

+Any terms with frequency dependence and higher order ($\geq 2$) momentum dependence are irrelevant.
+Other $u_{s_4s_3s_2s_1}$ can be obtained by exchanging indices of $u_{+-+-}$ from the symmetric property.
+Note that terms linear in $k$ can be non-zero since particle/hole D. O. F. exists in the low-energy sector.
+One may find that dimension of $[u_0]=1$ and $[u_1]=0$.
+Therefore, $u_0$ is a {\it relevant} perturbation and $u_1$ is {\it marginal} perturbation.
+Generally, there are also possible relevant perturbations in the quadratic Lagrangian, $\sim (m+vk) \bar\psi \psi .$ Here $m$ is the mass and $v$ is the velocity with the dimension $[m]=2$ and $[v]=1$.
+The quadratic relevant perturbation could be canceled by adding the counter terms by hand.

-Loop corrections emerge when one integrates higher energy modes and obtains the effective action for lower energy modes.
-At the second order approximation, three types of diagrams are important, plotted in Fig.~\ref{potential} and called zero sound (ZS), zero sound$'$ (ZS$'$), and BCS diagrams.
-The ZS/ZS$'$ diagrams consider particle-hole channels and may indicate charge-density-wave (CDW) instability.
-The BCS diagram is from the particle-particle channel and gives the superconductor instability of the Fermi surface.
-For $z=2$ LC, the creation of virtual particle-hole pairs is essential to the renormalization of interactions.
-At zero temperature, scatterings via particle-particle channels are absent.
-Thus the ZS/ZS' diagrams are the main contribution to the running coupling,
+Now let us turn on $u_0$-interaction at the UV scale $\Lambda$ and integrate the momentum shell to see RG flow.
+At the one-loop level (second-order approximation of interactions), three types of diagrams are important, plotted in Fig.~\ref{potential} and called zero sound (ZS), zero sound$'$ (ZS$'$), and BCS diagrams.
+The ZS/ZS$'$ involves particle-hole channels while the BCS diagram is from the particle-particle channel.
+For the zero-temperature phase of $z=2$ LC, scatterings via particle-particle channels are absent.
+Therefore the ZS/ZS' diagrams are the main contribution.
+Performing one-loop integrals, one can obtain the following equations,

-Here $\Lambda$ is the UV cut-off.
-Note that the second term depends on $\Lambda$ explicitly.
-This is reminiscent of strong zero energy fluctuations, sharing the same origin of IR divergence in Eq.~\ref{PO}.
-We emphasize that this term {\it cannot } neglected although it is indeed zero at the limit $\Lambda\rightarrow \infty$.

-The weight of quantum corrections in the running coupling becomes large when the cut-off runs to the IR regime.
-Consider such a scenario.
-The coupling constant is a small negative value $u_0$ at some finite cut-off $\Lambda_0$ s.t. $|u_0|\ll \Lambda_0$.
-With no doubt, quantum corrections are weak at the beginning and $|u_0|$ becomes larger since it is the "relevant" perturbation.
-The story remains true until $\Lambda$ runs below $u(\Lambda)$.
-The crossing $\Lambda\sim u(\Lambda)$ must happen at some point $\Lambda_c$ where the r.h.s of Eq.~\ref{9} changes the sign.
-Quantum corrections become dominating in the regime $\Lambda<\Lambda_c$ and $|u(\Lambda)|$ become smaller.
-Finally, the coupling vanishes when $\Lambda$ approaches zero, with the universal asymptotics $u(\Lambda)\simeq -2\pi \Lambda$ (independent of initial conditions).
-The running coupling is solved numerically and plotted in Fig.~\ref{run}.

-We have argued that the negative coupling is irrelevant.
-But the fate of fermion quasi-particles is still unclear, since the zero energy divergence exists in Eq.~\ref{5}.
-To answer the question, we consider the scenario where the UV cut-off $\Lambda$ is lowered to be comparable with $\sim 1/\sqrt{L}$.
-The low energy excitation in $z=2$ LC has the characteristic scale $\sim 1/L^2$.
-Therefore the inverse of quasi-particles lifetime scales as $\sim 1/\sqrt{L}-(\ln L)/L$.
-In the thermodynamic limit (or when the excitation energy approaches the Fermi point), the lifetime becomes infinite.
-This is nothing but the feature of Fermi Liquids theory.